pchiorean/Indentz/lib/README.md

             Red           yes        yes
 ```

-it will return this object:
+it will return an object like this:

 ```js
 {